JorisChau/rrapply/README.md

 ```

 For more details and examples on how to use the `rrapply` function see
-the accompanying vignette in the vignettes folder.
+the accompanying package vignette in the vignettes folder.